cometchat/chat-sdk-ios/README.md

 pod update
 ```

-Now you can see installed CometChatPulseSDK framework by inspecting YOUR_PROJECT.xcworkspace.
+Now you can see installed CometChatSDK framework by inspecting YOUR_PROJECT.xcworkspace.